xtanaa001/Xiaoqi-Homepage/content/research.md

 ---

-## 3. Sequential Decision-Making under Uncertainty
+## 3. Online Learning for Sequential Decision-Making

 I could have added more features to this theme, but I decided not to, since I have no intention to make this theme feature-rich.
 However, I will teach you how.
 I have prepared several examples via pull requests at https://github.com/yihui/hugo-xmin/pulls, so that you can see the implementations of these features when you check out the diffs in the pull requests.
 For example, you can: